Aid Stations 101

 From the runners standpoint, aid stations at a trail-race / ultramarathon exist so they have a place to get food and water so they can continue running and finish the race.
 From the race organizations standpoint, it gives us a place to check on the runners to make sure they are doing ok and are able to continue running – aid stations are also where we track runners progress, record their bib numbers etc. Simply put, the primary reason we have aid stations is for the runners safety and to help the runners accomplish their goal of safely finishing the race.

-At times it may be slow, runners trickling in, in one’s and two’s, other times you may be dealing with a mass of runners all coming in at once.
+At times it may be slower, runners coming in, in one’s and two’s, other times you may be dealing with a mass of runners all coming in at once.
 Runners needs will differ greatly, some will fill their own water bottles and will be in and out in a matter of seconds, others may want you to fill their hydration backpacks, help them get food / snacks and then may sit and rest for a few minutes.
 Be sure to ask runners what they need, Offer encouragement and provide assistance however you can.

 Working an aid station: